How to Unblock a Shower Drain Without Chemicals

 Step 3: Pour in Baking Soda along with Vinegar

-Put one cup baking soda in the sink followed by one cup of white vinegar.
-Cover this drain immediately with a towel or a towel to ensure that the reaction doesn’t fizz out of control!
+Put one cup baking soda in the sink followed by one cups of vinegar.
+Then cover this drain immediately with a clean cloth or a rag to ensure the reaction doesn’t fizz over the top!

 Step 4: Wait

-You should wait for around 30 minutes as the mix is at work.
-There should be a sound of fizzing and bubbling, which means it’s working!
+Wait for about 30 minutes as the mix is at work.
+It should sound like there is a fizz and bubbling.
+This means it’s working!

-Clean the cover thoroughly and flush it with boiling water.
-This will clear any debris that remains and get your water flowing smoothly again.
+Take the cover off with care and flush the water with boiling.
+This will clear any debris left behind and ensure that your water is flowing smoother.

 Method 2: Wire Hanger

-Straighten out the wire hanger as far as possible, leaving one end with its original shape.
+Straighten the wire hanger as far as possible, leaving one end with its original shape.

-Make a hook that is small at the end of the wire that you have just straightened out.
+Make a small hook at the end of the wire you straightened.

 Step 3: Go fishing for hair and Debris